Ianthe (mythology)

-In Greek mythology, Ianthe (Ancient Greek: Ἰάνθη Ianthê) or Janthe was one of the 3,000 Oceanids, water-nymph daughters of the Titans Oceanus and his sister-spouse Tethys.
+In Greek mythology, Ianthe (Ἰάνθη) or Janthe was one of the 3,000 Oceanids, water-nymph daughters of the Titans Oceanus and his sister-spouse Tethys.
 Her name means "she who delights", or probably from ianthên (heat) or ianthos (violet).

 Mythology

 Along with her sisters, Ianthe was one of the companions of Persephone when the daughter of Demeter was abducted by Hades.